 The Pistakee Bay Fireworks Meat Raffle is set for noon Sunday at Oak Park Lounge, 801 Oak Grove Road in Johnsburg.

 This is the first fundraiser of the year for Pistakee Bay Fireworks, which is held each year around July 4.
 All money raised is used solely for the fireworks, according to the group’s Facebook page.

-Tickets cost $1 each.
-There are new tickets for each round, and everyone saves their tickets for the final round.
+Tickets are $1 each.
+New tickets for each round, and everyone saves their tickets for the final round.

-The Crystal Lake Lions Club hosts its spring meat raffle at 1 p.m.
+The Crystal Lake Lions Club is hosting its spring meat raffle at 1 p.m.
 Sunday at All Inn Pub and Grub, 1502 Jones Ave. in Holiday Hills.

-Proceeds from the event go to the Crystal Lake Lions Club for its eyeglasses program that, over the past five years, has provided 375 children and adults with eye exams and glasses at a cost of $50,000, according to the Facebook event.
+Proceeds from the event go to the Crystal Lake Lions Club for its eyeglasses program, which over the past five years, has provided 375 children and adults with eye exams and glasses at a cost of $50,000, according to the Facebook event.